Why Crown Castle International Corp. (CCI)’s Most Recent Report Reveals Some Hints About Its Future

 Is It Worth Investing in Crown Castle International Corp.
 (NYSE :CCI) Right Now?

 Crown Castle International Corp.
-(NYSE:CCI) scored a price-to-earnings ratio above its average ratio, recording 61.73 x from its present earnings ratio.
-Plus, the 36-month beta value for CCI is at 0.56.
+(NYSE:CCI) scored a price-to-earnings ratio above its average ratio, recording 64.80 x from its present earnings ratio.
+Plus, the 36-month beta value for CCI is at 0.57.
+Opinions of the stock are interesting as 9 analysts out of 21 who provided ratings for Crown Castle International Corp. declared the stock was a “buy,” while 2 rated the stock as “overweight,” 9 rated it as “hold,” and 0 as “sell.”

 Sponsored